-The American Heart Association (AHA) has updated the Basic Life Support (BLS) course over the years as new research in cardiac care has become available.
+The AHA has updated the Basic Life Support (BLS) course over the years as new research in cardiac care has become available.
 Cardiac arrest continues to be a leading cause of death in the United States.
-Life Support guidelines have changed dramatically, and the elements of BLS continue to be some of the most important steps in initial treatment.
-Basic Life Support includes:
+BLS guidelines have changed dramatically, and the elements of BLS continue to be some of the most important steps in initial treatment.
+General concepts of BLS include:

 Initiating the Chain of Survival

 Early initiation of BLS has been shown to increase the probability of survival for a victim of cardiac arrest.
 To increase the odds of surviving a cardiac event, the rescuer should follow the steps in the Adult Chain of Survival.

 Adult Chain of Survival

 Emergencies in children and infants are not usually caused by the heart.
 Children and infants most often have breathing problems that trigger cardiac arrest.
 The first and most important step of the Pediatric Chain of Survivalis prevention.